What Are The Best Places To Learn To Code Online?

 It's not what most people have in mind when they think of "learning to code" but because so many companies rely on people with skills in Python, SQL, R, and more, that's where DataCamp focuses its training.

-In fact, it's probably not the place you would go when first starting out, UNLESS you wanted to become a Data Analyst.
+In fact, it's probably not the place you would go when first starting out learning to code, UNLESS you wanted to become a Data Analyst.
 In reality, their training is probably more focused on upskilling current coders into more data analytics roles.

 Pricing is a little different here, so let’s break it down: